 Consistenly on RealSelf, HealthGrades and Google.
 In Best Doctors and Castle & Connolly's Best Doctors.

-A thigh lift aims to rejuvenate and contour the thighs using surgical incisions to remove excess fat and skin.
+A thigh lift in the Scottsdale, Mesa, and Glendale, AZ area aims to rejuvenate and contour the thighs using surgical incisions to remove excess fat and skin.
 The thighs can be subject to fatty deposits that are resistant to diet and exercise, causing frustration when trying to achieve your body goals.
 Similarly, loose skin and muscles don’t respond to diet and exercise, meaning surgical intervention is required.

 This procedure is appropriate for patients with milder forms of thigh sagging and in those patients who wish to avoid more visible scarring on the inside of the thigh.
 It is not ideal for patients with severe cases of loose skin because the procedure’s upward pull is not as effective lower down the leg, allowing tissues to relax again.
-During a consultation, Dr. Angelchik can assess your anatomy and determine the best procedure plan for you.
+During a consultation in the Scottsdale, Mesa, and Glendale, AZ area, Dr. Angelchik can assess your anatomy and determine the best procedure plan for you.
 In general, you should be in good health and able to undergo surgery to be considered a candidate for a thigh lift.